benrondeau/DevOps/README.md

 - Build it right the first time, don't be lazy.
 - Checklist like http://a11yproject.com/checklist.html?
 - Create spec for what will be supported and not (browsers, devices, accessibility, etc.)
+- Use of git tags to track commits, based on semver
+- Use of changelogs, which are integrated into releases.
+- When code is prod ready, create a release with changelog.

 ### Front End Process